The aims of TB treatment are:1

 Some of the earliest surgical procedures were known collectively as collapse therapies and the aim of these procedures was to deprive the TB bacteria of oxygen.

 The use of surgical resection, meaning the removal of part or all of the diseased tissue, in this instance the lung, was used from the 1930s onwards.
 As techniques were improved surgery became a widely used treatment for TB alongside the development of combination drug treatment.
-However, as controlled clinical trials increasingly showed that combination treatment for drug susceptibly TB was effective, surgery was no longer routinely used in most countries.
+However, as controlled clinical trials increasingly showed that combination treatment for drug susceptible TB was effective, surgery was no longer routinely used in most countries.

 In some countries such as Russia surgical interventions, particularly surgical resection, has continued to be used and as there has globally been more reports of drug resistant TB, so there have been more reports of the use of surgery.
-Some lung surgery is also now been carried out in India, following the diagnosis in Mumbai of patients with totally drug resistant TB.7
+Some lung surgery is also now being carried out in India, following the diagnosis in Mumbai of patients with totally drug resistant TB.7

 There is however limited good quality data about the effectiveness of using surgery alongside drug treatment for TB, and there is a need for well designed trials to provide more information about the effectiveness of surgery.8